lambduhh/lambduhh.github.io/_posts/2019-09-25-polyjamoury.md

 ![spotifyfordevelopers](/photos/1569616318416.png)

 Authorization required signing up for [Spotify for Developers](https://developer.spotify.com), registering my application and picking a redirect URL.
 I soon received a 'client_id' and 'secret_id'.
 All values were saved in in`config.py` along with the desired `scope` of the project.
 These were then passed to Spotipy's utility method `util.prompt_for_user_token` as arguments to authorize the user.
+Since Spotify's authorization is not indefinite, I also created a `reauth` function to aid in reauthorization efforts.
+I had to figure out a slight workaround for working in [pycharm](https://www.jetbrains.com/pycharm/) since the reauth link produced as an output to the authorization code cannot be followed from the IDE.
+An additional step was added to print the code and return an access token.
 {% highlight python %}
     def reauth(conn_str: str) -> "token":
         """Reauthorize spotify app.